alvarogarcia7/blog_source/content/blog/2016-12-14-misunderstanding-reduce-hof.markdown

 I've read in several places that [`reduce`][mdn-reduce] reduces an array\* of values to a single one.

+TODO: missing explanation that the reduce function can also be used on other elements belonging to the same category as the array

 This is, in fact, not true.
 Let's see a counterexample in the Node REPL

 ```javascript